innovyze/Open-Source-Support/01 InfoWorks ICM/01 Ruby/01 InfoWorks/0060  - ODIC and SQL, Ruby  Scripts for Importing InfoSewer to ICM/readme.md

 This repository contains scripts and supporting files to assist in the model conversion from InfoSewer to InfoWorks ICM (InfoWorks network)

+Instructions for use of these files are provided here: https://www.autodesk.com/support/technical/article/caas/sfdcarticles/sfdcarticles/Knowledge-Importing-InfoSewer-to-InfoWorks-ICM-Overview-of-all-Import-Steps.html

 ## DBF to CSV File Conversion: Excel Macro
 DBF_to_CSV.xlsm: Excel macro-enabled workbook to convert InfoSewer and InfoSWMM tabular data from DBF to CSV format.
 Used prior to beginning the model conversion process.